 South Korea is a popular destination with Asian tourists but is still less explored by travelers from the rest of the world.
 The country has a rich history and offers its visitors everything from the ultra-modern capital city of Seoul to villages like Andong where it seems that time has stood still.
 The country has countless National Parks, one of them even adjacent to Seoul, where we did some impressive but tiring hikes.
-There are over 3500 islands to discover.
-One of the most famous is Jeju island.
 So, there’s a lot to explore in South Korea and the hospitable Koreans made our stay impeccable.
 In this Korea itinerary blog article we share our 7 days Korea itinerary with things to do and some good hotels.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.